QAA distinguishes between appeals (also known as representations) and complaints:

-We have clear published procedures for responding to complaints from higher education providers and for handling appeals against specific decisions.
+We have published procedures for handling appeals and representations made against review outcomes and other decisions.

 For appeals related to the Gateway Quality Review: Wales method, there is a separate appeals procedure and submission form.